matthew-ia/cayo/docs/config-reference.md

 - **Type**: `string`
 - **Default**: `'src'`

 Specify the directory where your source files will be, relative to the [project root](#projectroot).
-This folder will be watched for changes during dev.

 ---